Which TEFL/TESOL Certification Do I Need to Teach English Online?By Rashmi Chugani

 February 8, 2021

 As COVID-19 continues to impact our lives, English classes are increasingly moving to the virtual classroom – and sometimes staying there.
-New teachers hoping to break into this growing market as well as experienced teachers adapting to teaching online may wonder which TEFL/TESOL course they should take for their unique situation.
+New teachers hoping to break into this growing market as well as experienced teachers adapting to teaching English online may wonder which TEFL/TESOL course they should take for their unique situation.
 We break down the best options for current and future English teachers.

 For those who are brand new to teaching English